- Instapage vs Leadpages vs Unbounce vs Clickfunnels - October 10, 2022

 For example, if your business is launching an innovative product in a few weeks, you can let the press know ahead of time.
 If they’re interested in picking up the story, it can be created before the launch and published soon after the product is released.
 This is guaranteed to bring more attention to what your business is doing as it happens.
 Don’t wait for the press to discover you.

 One of My Favorite Startup PR Activations:

 My company, BeGood did press pretty well.
 On Black Friday a few years ago, we executed a press activation that landed us $10,220 in online sales in one day.
 Most retailers have clothing waste – inevitably, some garments come from manufacturers with small holes, ripped tags, etc. Instead of throwing these out (as most companies do), we decided to sell our “factory follies” on black Friday – faulty or lightly damaged garments.
 We did a small, funny photo shoot, overhauled our website in the middle of the night and made it quite sassy and fun.
 One article about the activation here.

 We pitched the idea and because it was so different than the normal Black Friday sales announcements, a lot of big publications picked it up.
 Even more, it was an effective brand builder for our eco friendly company, which was built to reduce clothing waste and positively impact the environment.

-Press is one of the least formulaic things, we as marketers, will do, however that doesn’t make it any less important.
-Press is one of the highest ROI channels I’ve come across and I think it would behoove all of us to create and execute a robust strategy in 2017.
+As marketers, press is one of the least formulaic things we will do, however, that doesn’t make it any less important.
+Press is one of the highest ROI channels I’ve come across and I think it would behoove all of us to create and execute a robust pr strategy in 2017.